flipflopapp/rewq-cli/README.md

 ## Finally your feedback

-To test it out, I built https://rewq.app .
+To test it out, I built web version https://rewq.app .

-It allows just one list, or one shortcut, or open one random link from the list.
+It allows just one list, or one shortcut, or open one random link from the list from your browser localstorage.

 Should I build this tool properly?